-Swimming in a garlicky white wine sauce, this Easy Shrimp Scampi Recipe is on the table in just 10 minutes!
-A super quick meal that’s perfect for busy weeknights.
+Swimming in a garlicky white wine sauce, this Easy Shrimp Scampi Recipe is on the table in just 15 minutes!

 What is Shrimp Scampi?